Behavioral Standards

 This status indicates that the student has made a serious violation of the Standards of Behavior and/or has already received a warning for prior behavior.
 Continued poor behavior could lead to disciplinary probation, expulsion from housing, or expulsion from the program.

 The onsite program director will formally document that the student’s behavior has been deemed unacceptable.
-A copy of the documentation will be sent to the Syracuse Abroad Associate Provost, International Education and Engagement and the Syracuse University Office of Student Rights and Responsibilities (SU students) or the student’s home institution study abroad office (visiting students).
+A copy of the documentation will be sent to the Syracuse Abroad Associate Provost, International Education and Engagement and the Syracuse University Office of Community Standards (SU students) or the student’s home institution study abroad office (visiting students).

-Sanctions for a disciplinary warning may include meeting with a staff member for counseling, completing community service (restorative punishment), and/or writing a research paper.
+Sanctions for a disciplinary warning may include meeting with a staff member, completing community service (restorative justice) and any other academically or culturally relevant sanctions as appropriate.

 This action constitutes a change in status between good standing and suspension or expulsion from the Syracuse Abroad program.
 The student is allowed to remain enrolled in the Syracuse Abroad program with restrictions.
-Further violations may lead to immediate suspension or expulsion from the program and perhaps the university.
-The decision to place a student on disciplinary probation will be made by the onsite program director in consultation with the Syracuse Abroad Associate Provost, International Education.
+Further violations may lead to immediate suspension or expulsion from the program.
+The decision to place a student on disciplinary probation will be made by the onsite program director in consultation with involved entities and associated student services team members, who will apply the Syracuse Abroad standard sanctions rubric.

 The onsite program director will formally document the student’s behavior as well as the conditions by which the student will remain enrolled in the program.
-A copy of the documentation will be sent to the Syracuse Abroad Associate Provost, International Education and Engagement and the Syracuse University Office of Student Rights and Responsibilities (SU students) or the student’s home institution study abroad office (visiting students).
+A copy of the documentation will be sent to the Syracuse Abroad Assistant Provost, International Education and Engagement and the Syracuse University Office of Community Standards (SU students) or the student’s home institution study abroad office (visiting students).

-The student must have a series of meetings with appropriate staff, abide by the conditions outlined in the formal documentation, complete community service (restorative punishment), and/or write a research paper related to the violation.
+The student must have a series of meetings with appropriate staff, abide by the conditions outlined in the formal documentation, which may involve completion of community service (restorative justice), and/or write a research paper related to the violation.